List of Grammy Award ceremony locations: Most frequent venues

-With twenty telecasts hosted, Crypto.com Arena has hosted the most Grammy telecasts.
+With twenty-two telecasts hosted, Crypto.com Arena has hosted the most Grammy telecasts.
 The Shrine Auditorium hosted fifteen times between 1978 and 1999.

-While Crypto.com Arena hosts the main telecast which is broadcast on CBS, the premiere ceremony (also known as the Pre-Telecast) is held at the neighboring Microsoft Theater, which is just across the street from the Crypto.com Arena.
+While Crypto.com Arena hosts the main telecast, which is broadcast on CBS, the premiere ceremony (also known as the Pre-Telecast) is held at the neighboring Peacock Theater, which is just across the street from the Crypto.com Arena.
 The MusiCares Person of the Year tribute is held at the adjacent Los Angeles Convention Center two days prior to the Grammy Awards.